R-S-A/cothority/omniledger/README.md

 The current implementation is doing 1-3.

+## View Change
+We implement a simple view-change that re-uses all of existing functionalities in OmniLedger (e.g., block creation and smart contracts).
+However, does not prevent Byzantine leaders yet.
+We assume the roster is ordered and every node observes the same order.
+Further, the leader polls the followers once every `blockInterval`.
+Using these assumptions, when the current leader stop polling, then next leader (according to the roster list) will send out a new transaction.
+This transaction contains the `invoke:config` action which shifts the order of the roster by 1.
+As a result, the failed leader moves to the end of the roster and the new leader becomes the first.
+In the contract, every node should verify that the new node is the correct next leader and enough time has past since the current leader stopped responding.

 # Structure Definitions

 Following is an overview of the most important structures defined in OmniLedger.